Breast Enlargement Surgery - Cost / Price, Advice, Before / After Images & Videos

 - The results of any mammograms or biopsies you have had

-After your surgeon has covered your medical history and medications, they will examine and measure your breasts.
-This will include them taking measurements of your breast size, shape, skin quality and the placement of the nipples and areolas.
-They will then take photographs of your breasts and discuss your options for treatment.
+After your surgeon has discussed your medical history and medications, they will examine and measure your breasts.
+This include measuring and recording the size of your breasts, their shape, quality of skin, and the placement of the nipples and areolas.
+They will then take photographs of your breasts and discuss your procedure options.

-When recommending a course of treatment, your surgeon will consider:
+When recommending a procedure to you, your surgeon will consider:

 - Your current breast size and shape